Picking the best sounding exhaust for Toyota tundra can be a herculean task with so many brands available to choose from.

 When it comes to installation, a set of instructions guides you through an easy and faster setup process.
 It has a quicker installation process when compared to its Flowmaster cousins.

-Furthermore, this exhaust system was designed as a perfect fit for a long bed or a regular cab, crewmax, and the short beds or double cab models.
+Furthermore, this exhaust system was designed to fit a long bed or a regular cab, crewmax, and the short beds or double cab models.
 In essence, it is capable of fitting almost all tundra models.

 - Quick installation process